Free Resources for Learning to Read

 Phonics Scope and Sequence

-When it comes to picking your scope and sequence, there is no such thing as “the right order,” but our scope and sequence has taken into consideration 5 KEY factors, so the order of introduction is logic, gradual and doesn’t have instruction gaps.
+When it comes to picking your scope and sequence, there is no such thing as “the right order,” but our scope and sequence has taken into consideration 5 KEY factors.
+This means it is logical, gradual and doesn’t have instruction gaps.

 R-Controlled Syllable Words (AKA "BOSSY R")